Lawsuits Allege That Depo-Provera Causes Meningiomas

 Depo-Provera is an injectable form of birth control that contains the synthetic hormone medroxyprogesterone acetate.
 It is designed to prevent pregnancy by inhibiting ovulation and thickening cervical mucus.
 Despite its effectiveness as a contraceptive, growing evidence has linked Depo-Provera to an increased risk of meningiomas—tumors that form on the membranes surrounding the brain and spinal cord.

-Multiple studies have shown a connection between long-term use of Depo-Provera and the development of meningiomas.
+Multiple studies have shown a connection between long-term use of Depo-Provera and the development of cerebral meningiomas.
 Recently published research in the Journal of the American Medical Association (JAMA) has indicated that women who have taken Depo-Provera exhibited significantly higher risk of developing these tumors.

 Consolidation of Lawsuits: Multidistrict Litigation (MDL)

-The consolidation into an MDL does not affect the outcome of individual cases, but it does allow for more efficient handling of discovery, expert testimony, and other pretrial matters.
+Consolidation into an MDL does not affect the outcome of individual cases, but it does allow for more efficient handling of discovery, expert testimony, and other pretrial matters.
 If you are considering joining the Depo-Provera brain tumor lawsuit, understanding the MDL process is crucial, as it can influence the timeline and strategy of your case.
 During your free case review, an attorney with our firm will advise you regarding the MDL.

 Compensation Available in Depo-Provera Lawsuits